-Crab Rangoon are crab and cream cheese wontons pinched into little purses and deep fried, these are the perfect Chinese restaurant copycat recipe served with sweet and sour sauce or sweet chili sauce.
+Crab Rangoon are crab and cream cheese wontons with green onions pinched into little purses and deep fried, the perfect Chinese copycat.

 Crab Rangoon is one of the most popular Chinese food appetizers on the menu in any of a million local Chinese Food takeout spots, second perhaps to egg rolls.
-These wontons are a bit different than the Panda Express Cream Cheese Rangoon I made a year ago because of the addition of imitation crab meat.
+These wontons are a bit different than the Panda Express Cream Cheese Rangoon because of the addition of imitation crab meat.

 The recipe is also incredibly easy to make and prepare for the future.
 Once the wontons are stuffed and closed you can freeze them before frying.
 If you do freeze them before frying you’ll find they keep the perfect shape much more often as they fry and start to crisp up before they have a chance to wilt into a deformed four corner star.

-Making a dim sum at home party is actually a breeze with this recipe as well since it freezes so well.
-I frequently will make these wontons, the cream cheese version, Korean Ground Beef Egg Rolls, potstickers and more.
-Then just before it is time to serve the recipes I will heat the oil and ten minutes later all the food is crispy and hot and ready to eat.
+Making a dim sum party at home is actually a breeze with this recipe since it freezes so well.
+You can spend time ahead making these wontons, the cream cheese version, Korean Ground Beef Egg Rolls, potstickers and more.
+Then just before it is time to serve the recipes. heat the oil and ten minutes later all the food is crispy and hot and ready to eat.

 The crab mixture is stirred together and a small spoonful of the filling is added to a wonton wrapper.
-Once the wonton is pinched into a flower shape its quickly fried and serve hot in less than 20 minutes from start to finish.
+Once the wonton is pinched into a flower shape it’s quickly fried and served hot in less than 20 minutes from start to finish.

 A fried wonton is a square of very thin dough fried to a light and crispy texture in just a couple of minutes.
 Often, homemade ravioli are also made using wonton skins instead of pasta sheets.
 Wonton sheets are a fantastic quick substitute for pasta dough.